 Climate change is altering sea levels and temperatures at an unprecedented scale, and its effects are likely to be even more significant over time, impacting sectors ranging from agriculture and water supply to energy and ecosystems.
 Furthermore, the far-reaching and irreversible environmental degradation is resulting in economic pressure and social unrest.
 A society afflicted with climate change leaves us at the mercy of unforeseen natural disasters, all of which translates into business and financial risks.
 The 2020 Concordia Europe – AmChamSpain Summit will elevate the drastic changes in human behavior that are needed to alleviate this phenomenon, and prompt stakeholders from various fronts to make deep commitments to tackle its long-term effects.

 Chairman, Centre of European Policy Studies (CEPS); Former Vice President, European Commission

 Ambassador to Spain, People's Democratic Republic of Algeria

 CEO, Europa Press

-Director of Global Strategy for Public Affairs, Telefónica, SA
+Director of Global Public Affairs Strategy, Telefónica, SA

 Economist; Former Minister of Foreign Affairs, Spain